jayposs/bobb/long-readme.md

 * GetIndex - works like GetAll but uses index bkt to speed processing
 * Put - put multiple records
 * PutBkts (added May 3, 2024) - put records to 2 buckets in a single transaction
-* PutOne - put a single record
+* PutOne - put a single record, includes option to log updates
 * PutIndex - put records into an index bucket
 * Qry - return records meeting selection criteria in sorted order
 * QryIndex - uses index bkt to speed processing